-- 1. Assist in determining appropriate fit between your proposal and this funding opportunity. - 2.
-Provide guidance on how best to answer questions. - 3.
-Support your proposal development, including editing.
+1. Assist in determining appropriate fit between your proposal and this funding opportunity.

-4. Support you in explaining your proposal in the most clear and concise way.
-However, technical assistance consultants are not grant writers.
+- 2. Provide guidance on how best to answer questions. - 3.
+Support your proposal development, including editing. - 4.
+Support you in explaining your proposal in the most clear and concise way.
+However, technical assistance consultants are not grant writers, nor should they be submitting your application on your organization's behalf.

-All technical assistance information, materials, and a list of consultants, is available on DEEL's Funding Opportunity webpage.
+All technical assistance information, materials, and a list of consultants, is available on DEEL's Funding Opportunities webpage.